shaffan94/shaffan94/README.md

 <h1 align="center">Hi Guys 👋, I'm Shaffan Madanny</h1>
 <h3 align="center">
 	A passionate fullstack android and web developer from Indonesia<br>
 	Someone who adheres to idealism.
 It can be anything as long as you put in the hard work.
-Sarcasm is something you come up with a lot when you talk.
-I am fun to work with.
 I don't like doing the same job over and over again. i always like to learn new things from other people like helping others solve their problems.
 </h3>

 <h3> 👨 &nbsp;About Me </h3>